melissabica/melissabica.github.io/index.md

 * *January 7, 2019:* I presented my research on how people construct and manage uncertainty around hurricane risk images on <a target="_blank" href="https://annual.ametsoc.org/index.cfm/2019/programs/conferences-and-symposia/14th-symposium-on-societal-applications-policy-research-and-practice/the-other-uncertainty/">"The Other Uncertainty: Social, Political, and Cultural Forms of Uncertainty in Weather Contexts"</a> panel at the 99th Annual Meeting of the American Meteorological Society in Phoenix, AZ.

-* *January 6, 2019:* I am excited to have two papers accepted to <a target="_blank" href="http://chi2019.acm.org/">CHI 2019</a> this year! **Communicating Hurricane Risks: Multi-Method Examination of Risk Imagery Diffusion** with Julie Demuth, James Dykes, and Leysia Palen, as well as **Understanding Online News Behaviors** with Frank Bentley, Katie Quehl and Jordan Wirfs-Brock.
+* *January 6, 2019:* I am excited to have two papers accepted to <a target="_blank" href="http://chi2019.acm.org/">CHI 2019</a> this year! <a href="/assets/files/CHI2019-FINAL_paper315.pdf" target="_blank" class="bolder">Communicating Hurricane Risks: Multi-Method Examination of Risk Imagery Diffusion</a> with Julie Demuth, James Dykes, and Leysia Palen, as well as <a href="/assets/files/CHI2019-UnderstandingOnlineNewsBehaviors.pdf" target="_blank" class="bolder">Understanding Online News Behaviors</a> with Frank Bentley, Katie Quehl and Jordan Wirfs-Brock.

 * *September 11, 2018:* I was interviewed by Denver news station KDVR on my research about how people interpret hurricane forecast images.
 Read and watch the <a target="_blank" href="https://kdvr.com/2018/09/11/twitter-could-be-confusing-people-who-need-crucial-hurricane-information/">article and video</a>.